 Prevention

-To help prevent surgical site infections, we have initiated the RIIiO trial which compares patient warming techniques used during hemiarthroplasty for hip fracture.
-We have completed a pilot study that has shown robust recruitment and data management strategies and that the warming methods are safe to use and equally effective.
-Funding is now sought to conduct an adequately powered full trial to compare the incidence of infection.
+To help prevent surgical site infections, we completed a pilot study for the RIIiO trial which compared patient warming techniques used during hemiarthroplasty for hip fracture which showed robust recruitment and data management strategies and also that the two warming methods are safe to use and equally effective.